Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 > [!NOTE]
 >
-> Rotations in 3D space is a topic by itself.
+> Rotations in 3D space is a topic by itself, which imply the use of *Quaternions*.
 In order to keep this tutorial simple, we will not rotate the ship yet.
 We will explain and use rotations in Step 3: Aim and rotate.
 >
 > Thus, the rotation Quaternion will be initialized to the identity quaternion, which is the quaternion that does not rotate the object.